mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 An explicit path to a configuration file can be passed by using the `-f` option to MaxScale.

-The configuration file itself is based on the ".ini" file format and consists of various sections that are used to build the configuration, these sections define services, servers, listeners, monitors and global settings.
-Parameters which expect a comma-separated list of values can be defined on multiple lines.
+The configuration file itself is based on the ".ini" file format and consists of various sections that are used to build the configuration; these sections define services, servers, listeners, monitors and global settings.
+Parameters, which expect a comma-separated list of values can be defined on multiple lines.
 The following is an example of a multi-line definition.

 ```
 [MyService]